Celebrating excellence in the preservation, presentation, understanding and appreciation of automotive heritage.

 Automakers tease the public with concept vehicles at motor shows around the world.
 Sometimes it is something destined for production, though probably a bit declawed for the market.
 Some are wild, crazy and on the edge of reality.
 Some don’t even have powertrains.
 Those are called “design exercises” and will not be part of this category.
 Typically, vehicle of the year competitions set calendar year parameters that don’t reflect the reality of the fall-through-spring show season.
 Ours will cover the auto show season – fall through spring.

 We will identify concept vehicles presented at the past season’s shows – cars, trucks, CUVs, SUVs, or mixed genre – introduced at the major motor shows in the U.S. during the 2018-2019 show season.

 The 2018 AHA Lifetime Achievement Award honored beloved auto and motorcycle magazine columnist Peter Egan.
 Veteran auto journalist and Lifetime Achievement Award winner himself, Tony Swan offered a moving testimonial at the event.

-Nominations will be received through this Website and should include a brief biography, list of accomplishments and accolades earned over his/her career.
+Nominations will be received through this Website and also generated by the committee.
+Nominator should include a brief biography, list of accomplishments and accolades earned over his/her career.
 Nominator should explain why this person should receive the award.
 Self-nominations are welcome.
 No fee is required for the nomination.